 Current temporary exhibitions include Pavel Fedotov, Andrei Bodrov, and Nikolai Romadin.

 Coming soon will be exhibitions of the art of:

 - Boris Vorobiev

 To visit the Russian Museum, first stop at the central information desk in the Mikhailovsky Palace for floor plans and guides.
 It is open every day except Tuesday.

-Book your trip to Russia visa-free to see St Petersburg with Scandi Classics – your premium Baltic travel company!
+Book your trip to Russia visa-free to see St Petersburg with Scandi Travel – your premium Baltic travel company!